 SC We used strong colour contrasts to attract the attention Another design consideration was creating spaces for of children, with colourful pedestals, taps and toilet seats.
-But for the elements with direct water contact like washbasins and toilets we used white for a more hygienic and cleaner appearance - a sort of colour coding that We also intentionally didn't use colour as a gender differentiator.
+But for the elements with direct water contact like washbasins and toilets we used white for a more hygienic and cleaner appearance - a sort of colour coding that because that's how children learn and playing also helps relates to the way children interact with the products.
+We also intentionally didn't use colour as a gender differentiator.
 That was important to us.